defenseunicorns/uds-pk/README.md

       - name: unicorn
         version: "1.0.0-uds.0"
       - version: "1.0.0-flavorless.0" # A flavor without a name is valid and will be used when the [flavor] argument is not provided to the various release commands.

+# The bundles entry is only used when `uds release bundle CMD BUNDLE_NAME` is used
+bundles:
+  - name: dev
+    path: bundles/dev/
+    version: 0.0.2
+  - name: prod
+    path: bundles/prod/
+    version: 0.0.1
 ```

 ### Multi-Package Support